ShudarsanRegmi/myDigiNotes/Amrita/SemIV/softskills/visual_story_telling_ppt.md

 In short, the visual elements reinforce the central ideas of the story, helping to communicate complex themes without the need for explicit dialogue."

+---

+# Disadvantages of Visual story telling
+To make **Slide 10: Disadvantages of Visual Storytelling** more specific and impactful, we should **relate each point to visual techniques** used in media, films, advertisements, and digital storytelling.
+Here's how:

+---

+### **Slide 10: Disadvantages of Visual Storytelling**

+📌 **Can Be Manipulative – Used for Propaganda**
+- **Selective imagery & editing** can distort reality.
+- Example: **Political campaigns & war propaganda** use emotionally charged images to sway opinions.
+- **Visual Cue:** A side-by-side comparison of the same event portrayed differently by different media outlets.

+📌 **Distortion of Facts – Myths vs. Truth**
+- **Dramatization & visual exaggeration** can misrepresent reality.
+- Example: Movies based on "true events" often **alter facts** for entertainment (e.g., "The Social Network" fictionalizing Zuckerberg’s story).
+- **Visual Cue:** A famous movie scene vs. the real historical event it depicts.

+📌 **Over-Reliance on Emotion – Can Overshadow Logic**
+- **Cinematic techniques like music, slow-motion, and close-ups** can manipulate emotions beyond facts.
+- Example: Advertisements using **tear-jerking visuals** to sell products rather than logic-based benefits.
+- **Visual Cue:** A tearful child in a charity ad vs. factual statistics about the cause.

+📌 **Subjectivity – Different Interpretations**
+- **Visual ambiguity & symbolism** lead to varying understandings.
+- Example: Films like **"Inception" (spinning top scene)** or **"2001: A Space Odyssey"** leave viewers debating their true meaning.
+- **Visual Cue:** A famous ambiguous movie scene or an optical illusion where people see different things.

+🖼 **Visual:**
+A **balance scale** with one side showing "Emotional Impact" (heart, tearful face, dramatic imagery) and the other showing "Facts & Objectivity" (graphs, documents, raw footage).

+---